perpetual-protocol/perp-docs/docs/Contracts/CollateralManager.md

 | Name                           | Type          | Description                                                                  |
 | :----------------------------- | :------------ | :--------------------------------------------------------------------------- |
 |`true` | bool | if the token is one of collateral tokens
-    function is
 ### requireValidCollateralMmRatio
 ```solidity
   function requireValidCollateralMmRatio(
     uint24 mmRatioBuffer
   ) public returns (uint24)
 ```
-ire and get the the valid collateral maintenance margin ratio by mmRatioBuffer
+Require and get the the valid collateral maintenance margin ratio by mmRatioBuffer

 #### Parameters: